Frequently Asked Questions

 10What lenses should I choose for my child’s glasses?

 Children should wear lenses that are impact resistant for safety.
 An anti-reflection coating is often also applied for maximum visual clarity.
-Lenses can be specially made to minimize thickness and maximize cosmetic appeal.
+Lenses can be specially made to minimize thickness and maximise cosmetic appeal.

 11How often will my child need new glasses?